What Is A Flywheel? Its Diagram and Functions

 What Is A Flywheel?

 A flywheel, a heavy wheel, requires substantial force to rotate on its axis and resists changes in rotational speed due to its moment of inertia.
-By changing the stored energy on the flywheel, its rotational speed must be increased or decreased.
+Changing the stored energy on the flywheel requires its rotational speed to increase or decrease.
 That is, it keeps spinning until lots of force is applied.
-Furthermore, a great deal of kinetic energy is preserved when the flywheel rotates.
-This energy is later used to power up the vehicle when starting the engine or speeding.

 Diagram Of A Flywheel